Alex Vellieux's first Wayzata hat trick couldn't have come at a better time.

 No easy shots, no easy passes.

 Edina broke the deadlock just after halftime in the 46th minute when junior forward Lily Smoley slotted a low ball across the 18-yard box from the right wing.
-Sophomore forward Avery Cooper had the attention of the East Ridge backline in front of goal, so Caverly came crashing into the box, unmarked, to bury a shot.
+Sophomore forward Avery Cooper had the attention of the East Ridge backline in front of goal, so Caverly came crashing into the box unmarked to bury a shot.

-Edina's All-State senior goalkeeper Eleni McGuire snuffed out East Ridge's best chance to equalize an hour into the match, sliding in to save a Raptors free kick and preventing an unmarked near-post shot for Wildman.
+Edina All-State senior goalkeeper Eleni McGuire snuffed out East Ridge's best chance to equalize an hour into the match, sliding in to save a Raptors free kick and preventing an unmarked near-post shot for Wildman.

 "Both teams have grown so much from that game," McGuire said.
 "It was so early in the season, and I think that score kind of doesn't really matter right now.
 We've got to take what we have and what we've built on this whole time, and just win."

-Holy Names, Mahtomedi advance to 2A final
+Holy Angels, Mahtomedi advance to 2A final

-Holy Angels will face Mahtomedi Friday at 2:45 p.m., a rematch of the 2022 title game won 2-1 by Holy Angels.
+Holy Angels (20-1) will face Mahtomedi (18-2-1) on Friday at 2:45 p.m., a rematch of the 2022 title game won 2-1 by Holy Angels.

 Junior defender Addy Judson, who is verbally committed to Ole Miss, got Holy Angels on the board late in the first half.
 Her fifth goal of the season held up until teammate Emma Danberry, a sophomore forward, doubled the Stars' lead early in the second half with her seventh goal of the season.
 The all-important third goal was scored by Neuharth.